levlafayette/SpartanGPUCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Introduction to OpenACC
 * The general structure of OpenACC is astoundingly simple; see `/usr/local/common/OpenACC`.
-It combines the process of decomposition on a hetrogenous system with pragmas.
+It combines the process of decomposition on a heterogeneous system with pragmas.
 However OpenACC only works with a limited range of compilers (on Spartan, PGI compilers only, and GCC 6+).
 API is for C, C++, and Fortran.
 -- *Slide End* --

 -- *Slide* --
 ### Part 2: Portable and Flexible
 * OpenACC directives are portable; across operating systems, host CPUs, and accelerators.
 Can be used  with GPU accelerated libraries, explicit parallel programming languages (e.g., CUDA), MPI, and OpenMP, all in the same program.
-* As with OpenMP and OpenMPI directives, the pragmas in OpenACC are treated as comments by compilers that do not use them.
+* As with OpenMP directives, the pragmas in OpenACC are treated as comments by compilers that do not use them.
 -- *Slide End* --

 -- *Slide* --